A Real Pain in the Neck

 Don’t Give Up!

 As unpleasant as this experience has been for me, I take it as a learning opportunity and hope others out there will gain value from this.
-Indeed, pain and poor health certainly impacts your motivation, and your ability to address all the issues facing us on a daily basis.
+Indeed, pain and poor health totally impacts your motivation, as well as your ability to address all the issues we face on a daily.
 There are however sustainable solutions out there!
 Stay persistent.
 You can find pain relief and discover more about yourself in the process.